 Multi-Year Rate Plans

-Speaker(s): Kyle McNamara, Director, Power & Utility Consulting, KPMG LLP, Ken Wiegand, Director, Infrastructure & Projects Advisory, KPMG LLP
+Speaker(s): Kyle McNamara, Director Advisory, Finance Transformation, KPMG LLP, Ken Wiegand, Director, Infrastructure & Projects Advisory, KPMG LLP

 As utilities increasingly look to fund large investments in grid modernization, renewables integration, and responses to catastrophic events, more and more states are looking at adopting forward-looking, multi-year rate plans (MYRP).
 Regulators see forward-looking MYRP test years as an efficient way to set rates and avoid a continuous stream of rate cases to fund these initiatives, and the investment community sees them favorably as they reduce regulatory lag.
 Forward-looking ratemaking demands a higher level of forecasting accuracy and better visibility and insights into portfolio and pipeline management.
 We will discuss key areas to consider as utilities evolve their planning operating models to meet MYRP requirements in this changing regulatory environment.